thamaraiselvan007/Helpdesk-Ticketing-System/README.md

 After filling out the necessary information, Click Create Button and the data will be stored in the database and you will be notified with a "Ticket Successfully Created" Dialouge.

-Youcan keep track of all the tickets from the tickets list on The Homepage.
+You can keep track of all the tickets from the tickets list on The Homepage.